pablovillars/Sensirion-_SDP_Library/sdp.md

 ```sh
 SDPclass sdp;
 ```
+From this point onwards the object used will have the name **sdp**.

 **sdp.getAddress();** - Searches the i2c address of the sensor, other sensors connected to the same port will be shown as well.
 - param - none